Falafel is a Middle Eastern dish (usually fried that contained chickpeas/ fava beans), that is very easy to make at home.

 - chickpeas that were soaked overnight

-- spices- as you like
+- spices- that you like

 - olive oil